-2.4.3.4 Guam Fishery Economic Performance
+2.4.3.3 Guam Fishery Economic Performance

-2.4.3.4.1 Guam Bottomfish Commercial Participations, Landings, Revenue, Prices
+2.4.3.3.1 Guam Bottomfish Commercial Participations, Landings, Revenue, Prices

 This section describes trends in commercial pounds sold, revenue, and price for the Guam bottomfish fishery.
-However, only eight years of data for the period of 2004 to 2023 were available to present due to data confidentiality considerations (i.e., fewer than three participating vendors).
-Figure 13 presents the trends of commercial pounds sold and revenues of bottomfish fishery from 2004 to 2023, and Figure 14 presents the trend of total pounds caught versus commercial landings pounds sold over the same time period (i.e., for BMUS in boat-base creel survey data only).
-Supporting data for Figure 13 and Figure 14 are shown in Table 58.
-Table 58 also includes the percentage of pounds sold relative to the total pounds caught in the bottomfish fishery.
+However, 14 years of data for the period of 2005 to 2024 were available to present due to data confidentiality considerations (i.e., fewer than three participating vendors).
+Figure 13 presents the trends of commercial pounds sold and revenues of bottomfish fishery from 2005 to 2024, and Figure 14 presents the trend of total pounds caught versus commercial landings pounds sold over the same time period (i.e., for BMUS in boat-base creel survey data only).
+Supporting data for Figure 13 and Figure 14 are shown in Table 56.
+Table 56 also includes the percentage of pounds sold relative to the total pounds caught in the bottomfish fishery.
 Both nominal and adjusted values are included in the table.
 However, data are not presented for each year in the charts and tables because the data for the other years were confidential due to fewer than three participating vendors in the data.

-Annual average commercial landings were approximately 5,389 pounds valued at \$24,816 over the 8 years with non-confidential data.
-The nominal price for bottomfish in the most recent year (2021) was \$5.55 per pound (nominal price), slightly higher than the previous year (2020).
-Bottomfish prices have generally been steady in the 8 years of available data.
+Annual average commercial landings were approximately 5,405 pounds valued at \$23,762 over the 14 years with non-confidential data.
+The nominal price for bottomfish in the most recent year (2021) was \$5.55 per pound (nominal price).
 BMUS commercial landings have comprised only a small portion of total pounds landed.
-On average over the 8 years with non-confidential data, the pounds sold were only 23% of total estimated pounds caught.
+On average over the 14 years with non-confidential data, the pounds sold were only 17% of total estimated pounds caught.

 It is worth noting that the data for pounds caught and pounds sold are collected by two different data collection methods.
 The data of pounds sold were collected through "Commercial Sales Receipt Books" Program, while the data of pounds caught were collected through Boat-based and Shore-based creel surveys.
 Both data series are generated from an expansion algorithm built on a non-census data collection program, and the survey coverage rates of two data collection methods may change independently across individual years.
-Therefore, the two time series may not move coherently with each other.
+Therefore, the two data series may not move coherently with each other.
 For example, the low percentage of pounds sold compared to pounds caught could be due to the low coverage of dealer participation in the Commercial Receipt Books Program.

 Figure 13.
-Pounds sold and revenue for the Guam bottomfish fishery (adjusted to 2023 dollars)
+Pounds sold and revenue for the Guam bottomfish fishery (adjusted to 2024 dollars)